-Life wasn't easy for the beautiful leopard.
-Bakari was originally born in a German zoo, where his very own purpose was to take pictures with visitors during a Christmas dinner.
-After the event was over, he wasn't needed any longer.
+Life was not easy for this beautiful leopard.
+Bakari was originally born in a German zoo in November 2009, where his only purpose was to take pictures with visitors during a Christmas dinner.
+After the event was over, he was not needed any longer.
 On 18 January 2010, Bakari arrived at the sanctuary in the Netherlands that is now FELIDA Big Cat Sanctuary, so he was only two months old.
 Bakari is a symbol that today's throwaway society does not care if it is a good or a living creature they are getting rid of.

 Note: Any advertisements that may appear during the viewing of this video are unrelated to FOUR PAWS.
 We assume no liability for this content.

 Surrounded by lions

 When Bakari could no longer be used as a 'photo cub', it turned out there was actually no place for Bakari in the zoo.
 He could then come to the rescue centre in Nijeberkoop, the Netherlands, but life did not improve for Bakari at first.
 He was locked up in a very small enclosure with barely any distractions, and was surrounded by lions: his natural enemies in the wild.
 When FOUR PAWS took over the rescue centre and named it FELIDA Big Cat Sanctuary, Bakari's life finally took a positive turn.
 His enclosure was enlarged, enrichment was applied and Bakari finally became the confident leopard he was supposed to be.